 What is angle-closure glaucoma?

-Glaucoma is an eye disease in which the nerve that carries visual messages to the brain (optic nerve) is damaged.
+Glaucoma is an eye disease that damages the nerve that carries visual messages to the brain (optic nerve).
 This is usually caused by high pressure inside the eye.
 Damage to the optic nerve can cause a permanent loss of vision.
 Glaucoma needs to be diagnosed and treated early to prevent blindness.

 Normally, the fluid in the front of the eye is constantly flowing from where it is formed (the ciliary body) to the front of the eye.
 This fluid nourishes your eye and helps to keep its shape.
 The area between the iris (colored part of the eye) and the cornea (the clear outer layer on the front of the eye) is called the angle.
 Fluid drains out through the angle, into drainage channels, and is then reabsorbed by the body.
 When fluid flows out too slowly, eye pressure builds up.